-We are required to report the details of the interest income earned, withholding tax deducted and TFN's quoted to the Australian Tax Office.
-The Privacy Act 1988 (Cth) imposes strict obligations on what we can do with your TFN.
+We are required to report details of income earned, withholding tax deducted and TFNs quoted to the Australian Taxation Office.
+The Privacy Act imposes strict obligations on what we can do with your TFN.
 We will keep your TFN confidential.